peteroupc/html3dutil/doc/H3DU.md

 The number of frame-length intervals relative to the last known time held in the parameter "timer".
 The number can include fractional frames.
 If an initial time or last known time wasn't set, returns 0.
-(Type: Number)
+(Type: number)

  <a name='H3DU.renderLoop'></a>
 ### (static) H3DU.renderLoop(func)